Bulacan: Languages and ethnicities

 As it is part of the Tagalog cultural sphere (Katagalugan), Tagalog is the predominant language of Bulacan.
 The Tagalog dialect spoken in Bulacan resembles a poetic form of speech.
 Some inhabitants also speak Kapampangan, especially in areas close to the border of Pampanga.
-Three municipalities (San Miguel, Remedios Trinidad, and Norzagaray) and one city (San Jose del Monte) are the homelands of the Alta Kabulowan, the first inhabitants of Bulacan, whose language is also called Alta Kabulowan.
-Their language is currently endangered due to an influx of Tagalog speakers.
+Bulacan Tagalog itself contains many loanwords of Kapampangan origin.
+Like mentioned aboved, Bulacan was natively Kapampangan when Spaniards arrived, but when British invaded Manila, the province became dominantly Tagalog after many Tagalog refugees from Manila and northern areas of Cavite escaped to Bulacan, where the original Kapampangan settlers welcomed them and assimilated to them.
+Many place names of Kapampangan origin are evident in the province, like Malolos, Baliwag, Guiguinto, Pandi, Quingwa (former name of Plaridel), & San Miguel de Mayumo.
+Three municipalities (San Miguel, Doña Remedios Trinidad, and Norzagaray) and one city (San Jose del Monte) are the homelands of the Alta Kabulowan (also known as Dumagat people), the first inhabitants of Bulacan, whose language is also called Alta Kabulowan.
+Their language is currently endangered due to a present influx of Tagalog speakers.
+Being bordered by Metro Manila from its south, people from farther provinces settled in Bulacan, resulting in minor but significant usage of non-native languages in the province such as Cebuano, Hiligaynon, Waray, Maranao, Maguindanaon, Tausug, Ilocano, Pangasinan and Bicolano.

-San Jose del Monte City, Santa Maria, Malolos, Marilao, San Miguel and Norzagaray bear the highest number of English speakers in the province.
+San Jose del Monte, Santa Maria, Malolos, Marilao, San Miguel and Norzagaray bear the highest numbers of English speakers in the province.

 Religion

+Catholicism

 Roman Catholic (89.44%) is the predominant religion in the province.
 Malolos City is the seat of the Roman Catholic Diocese of Malolos, with its mother church, the Minor Basilica and Cathedral of the Immaculate Conception.
 On March 21, 2021, Sta.
 Maria Church was also granted the status of Minor Basilica by Pope Francis.
 It became Bulacan's second Minor Basilica and the 18th in the Philippines.

+Islam

+Here, most Muslims are converts, especially from Roman Catholicism, who are called Balik Islam.
+In mid-2015, nearly a hundred people from a village in Hagonoy municipality declared their conversion to Islam.
+They were guided by Ustadz Mohammed Yousef Pamintuan, from an Balik Islam organization there.